stianfro/blog/content/en/posts/registry-mirror-2.md

 - `AllowContactingSource`: Allows continued attempts to pull the image from the source repository.
 This is the default.
 - `NeverContactSource`: Prevents continued attempts to pull the image from the source repository.

+That's it for now, in the next part I will describe how to use MachineConfigs in OpenShift to configure mirrors when using Hosted Control Planes.